top of page

 Services

-Office locations in New Haven and Guilford, via telehealth, or at your home.
+Office locations in New Haven and Madison, via telehealth, or at your home.

 Bookings are scheduled during your phone consultation.